gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/qemu/options.md

 ### `nographic`

-By default, the GNU ARM Eclipse QEMU will try to start in graphical mode, by displaying an image of the emulated board and one or more animated LEDs.
+By default, the GNU MCU Eclipse QEMU will try to start in graphical mode, by displaying an image of the emulated board and one or more animated LEDs.

 For running unit tests this is generally not needed, and QEMU can be started with graphics support disabled: